AOBarbosa/Concordo-CLI/README.md

 ## Limitations

 - The program cannot load previous data.

+- When entering a channel, enters the first channel that matchs the name in th input.
+Even if exists another channel with a different type and same name.

 - The main problem with Concordo, it's the memory leaks, wich i couldn't fix.